roblee04/Distributed_File_System/submission/README.md

 Further assume we've already put the 1st UVM/RVM IP addresses in `ips/1/`, and the 2nd in `ips/2/`.
-We also need the middleware IP in `ips/middleware.txt` and `client/dfs.py`'s `MIDDLEWARE_IP_ADDRESS` global variable.
-Finally, we put all of our pool RVM IP addresses in `ips/pool-ips.txt`.
-All that having been done, we can launch our EC2s!
+We also need the middleware IP in `ips/middleware.txt` and in `client/dfs.py`'s `MIDDLEWARE_IP_ADDRESS` global variable.
+Finally, we put all of our pooled RVM IP addresses in `ips/pool-ips.txt`.
+All having been done, we can now launch our EC2 instances!

-We can set our EC2s up to use `client/dfs.py` by doing the following:
+We can set up our EC2s to use `client/dfs.py` by doing the following:

 1. SSH into the 1st UVM and its RVMs.
 2. In the UVM: `cd Distributed_File_System/submission/uvm/ && python3 server.py 1`